 Living where most of the state’s water comes from, and having a connection to that ecology, was important.
 I grew up chasing salmon on that river.
 They’re no longer there.

-Gray water Recycling home wastewater (from laundry, dishes, and bathing) for use in toilets and gardens; works with a home purification
+Gray water Recycling home wastewater (from laundry, dishes, and bathing) for use in toilets and gardens; works with a home purification system.

 Living roof A waterproofed roof covered by a lightweight growing medium and planted with vegetation; reduces rainfall overflow that’s lost to storm drains.